 Hannah Watrobski graduated from Binghamton University’s College of Community and Public Affairs with a Bachelor of Science in Human Development degree in May 2017.
 She continued her studies by pursuing a Bachelor of Science in Nursing degree at the Decker School of Nursing at Binghamton University, a 12-month intensive program.
 Dubbed a “public ivy,” Binghamton University is known for its rigorous academic program and highly competitive admissions process.

 Hannah’s resilience and persistence in pursuing her career and life path is so admirable!
-She applied directly to the prestigious Decker School of Nursing program when she was a senior, but was not deterred when offered the opportunity to study human development as a starting point.
+She applied directly to the prestigious Decker School of Nursing program when she was a senior, and was awarded a scholarship to attend the12-month Baccalaureate Accelerated Track (BAT) program.

 Hannah says, “If it weren’t for New Roots and public policy class in my senior year, I probably would not have pursued studying human development at Binghamton University.
 Seeing my chosen field through the broader lens of public policy, I realized that I can be an agent of positive change by understanding the bigger picture.
 I would not have realized the value of developing the background in human development I need to contribute at this level if I hadn’t gone to New Roots.”